 Always thinking ahead, Joe reflected on something that might also make him money even while sleeping in this busy industry environment so he then began purchasing coffee vending machines enabling purchases for employee coffee breaks any time of the day.
 During the day, through the continued daily food preparation of Angeline at the Luncheonette, Joe transitioned a stainless steel, metal cart on wheels piling selections as a portable food truck adorning a bright red metal canister resembling an oversized canteen filled with hot brewed coffee poured from the spout beneath.

-Eventually as the enterprises of Joe and Angeline grew, Joe began selling his vending machine business and with a partner then purchased a large Bridgeport industrial building, formerly, Minners Candy.
-Affording plenty of room for rental businesses, one of the spaces was then utilized continuing the coffee business where Joe grinded the coffee beans selling scoops in small pale brown paper bags, in addition to hot coffee sales and the breakfast, luncheon, and pastry selections now grown and developed into Valerio’s Industrial Park Catering ensured by the continued efforts of Angeline.
+Eventually, as the enterprises of Joe and Angeline grew, Joe began selling his vending machine business and with a partner then purchased a large Bridgeport industrial building, formerly, Minners Candy.
+Affording plenty of room for rental businesses, one of the spaces was then utilized to continue the coffee business where Joe ground the coffee beans selling scoops in small pale brown paper bags, in addition to hot coffee sales and the breakfast, luncheon, and pastry selections now grown and developed into Valerio’s Industrial Park Catering ensured by the continued efforts of Angeline.

-While initiating the business development among these early pioneer purveyors of coffee to businesses since 1966, Joe noticed the changing focus of business to a larger company, more corporate focused climate and so in an effort to appear more aligned in this orientation Valerio’s business name was changed to AVM Services, along with a created bold, maroon colored and lined, strong appearing brand insignia.
-All the while with the Valerio’s still providing and expanding service of coffee machines that by then had transitioned from the strolling big red canister to the Bunn vaculator and the use of pre-measured, pre-packaged bags of coffee to companies and businesses.
+While initiating the business development among these early pioneer purveyors of coffee to businesses since 1966, Joe noticed the changing focus of the business to a larger company, more corporate-focused climate and so in an effort to appear more aligned in this orientation Valerio’s business name was changed to AVM Services, along with a created bold, maroon colored and lined, strong appearing brand insignia.
+All the while the Valerios still provided an expanding service of coffee machines that by then had transitioned from the strolling big red canister to the Bunn vaculator and the use of pre-measured, pre-packaged bags of coffee to companies and businesses.

-The generational journey of the Valerio Family from early pioneer purveyors in the coffee business to small batch micro roasters of fine specialty coffees has transcended the times, and coffee being the second largest world commodity next only to oil, the love and everlasting business of coffee always remains, as thus do the fruits and pride from early days of sacrifices made, hard work, commitment, initiative, and, always vision, of a young second generation immigrant couple so many years ago, Joe and Angeline Valerio of Bridgeport.
-Today, the family of Cafe Excellence sources only the best, most flavorful of coffee beans, those grown at 3,000 feet above sea level, with the ripest fruit and insuring the respectful care through to the brewing process.
+The generational journey of the Valerio Family from early pioneer purveyors in the coffee business to small batch micro-roasters of fine specialty coffees has transcended the times, and coffee being the second largest world commodity next only to oil, the love and everlasting business of coffee always remain, as thus do the fruits and pride from early days of sacrifices made, hard work, commitment, initiative, and, always a vision, of a young second-generation immigrant couple so many years ago, Joe and Angeline Valerio of Bridgeport.
+Today, the family of Cafe Excellence sources only the best, most flavorful of coffee beans, those grown at 3,000 feet above sea level, with the ripest fruit and ensuring respectful care throughout the brewing process.
 Servicing company businesses and restaurants, Cafe Excellence also has a retail store at the facility.

 The romance in the world of coffee continues to daily blossom for Chief Bean Officer of Cafe Excellence, Anthony Valerio who now says, “Oh I just love the look, the sounds, the feel, and how they take those beautiful beans and roast them, the amazing aromas filling the air, it is just really so romantic to me, I just can’t wait to jump out of bed every morning, every day is just so interesting.”